chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl/index.md

 The Domain Name System (DNS) is the backbone of the internet.
 It is like the phonebook of the internet, mapping internet protocol (IP) addresses to easy-to-remember website names.
 Multiple historical sources (see below) on the web have pointed out DNS issues when using musl-related distros.
 Some have pointed out issues with TCP (which is [fixed in Alpine 3.18](https://www.theregister.com/2023/05/16/alpine_linux_318/)), and others have pointed out random cases with DNS resolution issues.

-Further resources regarding musl\'s history of DNS can be found at the following links:
+Further resources regarding musl's history of DNS can be found at the following links:

 -   [DNS Resolution in K3s using Alpine Linux](https://github.com/k3s-io/k3s/issues/6132) - GitHub Issue